Warwolt/rktest/README.md

 For instruction on building, see [Integrating](#integrating).

-Test cases are then defined with the `TEST()` macro, which takes two arguments: the name of the test suite, and the name of the test case.
+Test cases are defined with the `TEST()` macro, which takes two arguments: the name of the test suite, and the name of the test case.
 A body is then given, which will be executed like a function.
 The `EXPECT_EQ` takes two integral types and compares them, and fails the test in case they are not equal.